Pleasant circular walk, Pitlochry Dam, Scotland.

 Where about in Scotland are we ?

 In northern Perthshire, just off the A9 in the town of Pitlochry.
 Follow signs and park at Pitlochry festival theatre.
-This circular route takes around 30 minutes by foot.
+This circular route along and across the River Tummel (the River Tay’s largest tributary) takes around 30 minutes by foot.

 The Pitlochry Dam